vbaimas/gmapstlr/README.md

 		    infowindow.open(map, marker1);
 	}
   ```

+## Contributing

+To contribute this plugin, clone this repo locally and commit your code.
+Please check that everything works before opening a pull-request.

 > **Note:**</br>
 SASS and CSS</br>
 I use SASS and   for the resources [compass](http://compass-style.org).
 If you don't use SASS, just use
 the .css ﬁle that you ﬁnd in the css folder also you can delete sass folder.</br>
 I have integrated [Eric Meyer’s CSS reset rules](http://meyerweb.com/eric/tools/css/reset/)